oicr-gsi/vidarr/plugin-guide.md

 expected to journal their current state to the database.
 The `WorkMonitor` provides methods to journal state to the database for crash recovery and to provide status information to users.

+Most plugins have a `recover` method.
+If Vidarr is restarted, the plugin will be asked to recover its state from the last state information in journaled to the database using the `WorkMonitor`.
+Plugins are expected to be able to pick up where they left off based only on this information.

 See [Víðarr Code Style](code-style.md) for preferred code formatting.